Undergraduate Honours Thesis

 - The course size for PSYC*4870 is limited to 50 students.
 (Each year, some qualified students are not accepted.)
 Students with an average below 80% are not usually accepted because demand for the class exceeds class size.

-Fall 2021/Winter 2022 Honours Thesis: Application process and timeline
+Fall 2026/Winter 2027 Honours Thesis: Application process and timeline (BAH.PSYC students)

 Tips for contacting a potential supervisor: